johnmarco123/ansible/README.md

-This will be used to make an entire ubuntu setup with one script... :O except for the fact that you have to generate your own ssh key from scratch this should install everything
+This will be used to make an entire ubuntu setup with one script...  except for the fact that you have to generate your own ssh key from scratch this should install everything